POTENTIALLY RE-OPENABLE LIDOS IN THE UNITED KINGDOM

 Huntingdon Street, St Neots, Cambridgeshire

-This 50 metre open air swimming pool is now demolished.
+This 50 metre open air swimming pool has been demolished.

 Aerial photograph, as it was